New to Social Development Studies?

 Here’s how to find your SDS advisor.

-Please email your questions or request for an appointment (make sure you include your student ID number).
-This is to ensure we have time to review your records in order to answer your questions accurately.
+Please email your student ID number along with your questions or request for an appointment.
+This is to ensure we can review your records in order to answer your questions accurately.

 Plan advisors are faculty and staff who have many duties in addition to student advising.
 Please respect the fact that when they are not advising, they are busy fulfilling other duties and responsibilities.

-There are TONS of resources for you to get help when things aren’t going the way you expect, whether academically or personally.
+There are a TON of resources for you to get help when things aren’t going the way you expect, whether academically or personally.
 Please connect with someone!
-You can talk to your profs, your advisor, a peer leader, a Don, the Chaplain or the Renison Social Worker.
+At Renison you can talk to your profs, your advisor, a peer leader, a Don, or the Chaplain.
 We will either help you or get you help – but you need to take the first step.